ammitra/TopHBoostedAllHad/README.md

 # about this branch
-This branch is meant to investigate the post-APV changes to TIMBER, and specifically, checking how much W/Z+ jet activity there is in the samples.
+This branch is meant to investigate the post-APV changes to TIMBER, and specifically, running selection on all new files.

 We are using the CR defined by:

 * CR_v2 - CR_v1 + additional Higgs veto, i.e. `HbbvsQCD_MD < 0.2`

-And running selection only on the W/Z+ jet MC (non APV at the moment)
+And running selection only *all* new snapshots (including 2016APV, W/Z+jets, new signal samples, etc)

 # Analysis Strategy
 Dijet search for boosted X -> top+Higgs.
 The benchmark, X, is a VLQ T' produced